A Multi-Perspective Benchmark and Moderation Model for Evaluating Safety and Adversarial Robustness: Methodology

-We conducted ablation experiments using chat templates for baseline moderators and LLMs to study the effect of different chat formats for guard railing.
-Based on these findings, we integrated safety instructions into the conversation, presenting them alongside the user and agent responses as part of our GGuard chat format.
+We performed a template sensitivity analysis during development by varying prompt/chat templates for baseline moderation components and LLMs to quantify the effect of conversational formatting on safety performance.
+Guided by these results, we embedded safety instructions directly in the dialogue, colocated with user and agent turns, as part of the proposed GGuard chat format.

-Our methodology builds on Llama Guard and Nemo-Guard insights, which systematically analyze the implications of safety policies for guardrails.
+Our methodology builds on insights from Llama Guard and Nemo-Guard, which systematically analyze the implications of safety policies for guardrails.
 We applied these policies to open-source models to study their behavior, ultimately selecting Gemma3 due to its Gemini lineage and multimodal potential.
 While ShieldGemma, also derived from Gemma, offered a lightweight safety framework, our evaluation showed significant degradation in label accuracy and low-confidence outputs under diverse prompts.
 To address this, we introduced combined safety instructions during fine-tuning, enabling direct binary classification (safe/unsafe) with interpretable subcategories for unsafe cases.
 This adjustment improved robustness and generalization while preserving Gemma's efficiency and multimodal promise.